 “Any hotel that pulls these undisclosed fees is a total fraud,” he wrote.
 “Obviously they want to present a lower price to the unsuspecting customer in order to get their business, knowing that most travelers in a foreign city won’t walk away from a confirmed reservation.”

 I don’t know if it’s that simple.
 The fact that one of its own timeshare owners didn’t know about its mandatory energy fee comes as no surprise to me.
 The “utility fee” is literally the last item at the bottom of the Oyster Bay confirmation letter.
 And I don’t buy the resort’s explanation that Facebook is no way to communicate with it, given how concerned it seems to be about its online reputation.
+(Here’s our guide to booking the best hotel at the most affordable rate.)

 But I’m most troubled by Oyster Bay’s lack of response to my emails when I began researching this story.
 Either its email doesn’t work or it simply ignores the messages it doesn’t want to answer.
 It makes me wonder how closely the resort is listening to its own guests.
+(They booked a holiday on a beach, but the beach turned out not to be a beach.)

 Who’s right?
 As always, I’ll leave the verdict to you.